Bounds for Algebraic Gossip on Graphs: Can Be Unboundedly Faster Than or

 \begin{proof} First, we give the following claim for the \emph{coupon collector problem} \cite{1076315}.
-The proof of the claim can be found in Appendix \ref{app:H}. \begin{clm} Let $X$ be the r.v. for the number of coupons needed to obtain $n$ distinct coupons, then:
+The proof of the claim can be found in Appendix \ref{app:H}. \begin{clm} Let $X$ be the r.v. for the number of coupons needed to obtain $n$ distinct coupons (i.e., to obtain at least one coupon of each type), then:

 \end{clm} The center node will finish the algorithm once it receives (\pull) a helpful message from every other node.
 Thus, the center node has to reach (\pull) every other node at least once.
-In the synchronous time model, the center node will transmit once in $n$ consecutive timeslots (or once in one round).
-Reaching every other node at least one time is exactly the coupon collector problem (or balls into bins), so (using Claim \ref{clm-coupons}): $\hat{R}=\Omega(n\log n)$, and $\text{E}\left[R\right]=\Omega(n\log n)$ rounds. \end{proof}
+In the synchronous time model, the center node will transmit (wake up) exactly once in a round.
+Reaching every other node at least one time is exactly the coupon collector problem, so (using Claim \ref{clm-coupons}): $\hat{R}=\Omega(n\log n)$, and $\text{E}\left[R\right]=\Omega(n\log n)$ rounds.
+In the asynchronous model, the center node will wake up in a given timeslot with probability $1/n$; thus, it needs $\Omega(n\cdot n\log n)$ timeslots in order to wake up $\Omega(n\log n)$ times in expectation and with high probability (lower bound on sum of i.i.d. geometric r.v.'s). \end{proof}